newrelic/node-newrelic/CONTRIBUTING.md

 creation) and run the unit tests in standalone mode, followed by the functional tests if all of the unit tests pass.

-If you don't feel like dealing with the hassle of installing the servers, just the unit tests can be run with:
+If you don't feel like dealing with the hassle of setting up the servers, just the unit tests can be run with:

     make unit